-Take your completed application and documents to your local SSA office (for an office locator tool, see https://secure.ssa.gov/ICON/main.jsp).
-You can also mail your application to the SSA office.
+Take your completed application and documents to an SSA office (for an office locator tool, see https://secure.ssa.gov/ICON/main.jsp).
+You can also mail your application to the SSA office; however, note that you will have to include original documentation (such as a passport, driver's license, and/or birth certificate) in the application, and there may be a significant delay before these documents are returned to you, so you may want to carefully consider the timing.